 A major solution to the problem of eutrophication lies in the adoption of more sustainable farming practices.
-This includes methods that are focused on keeping nutrients and water on land, utilizing fertilizers more efficiently, and reducing runoff.
+This includes methods focused on keeping nutrients and water on land, utilizing fertilizers more efficiently, and reducing runoff.
 Farmers committed to making more sustainable choices can help protect watersheds, preserve and restore critical habitats, and improve soil health and water quality — in addition to supplying the region with food and jobs.

-A reformed Common Agricultural Policy (CAP) is needed to support the next generation of farmers and drive forward the transition towards a sustainable agricultural model – one in which the future of food production is resilient, profitable, and beneficial for both people and the environment.
+A reformed CAP is needed in order to support the next generation of farmers and propel the transition towards a sustainable agricultural model.
+One in which the future of food production is resilient, profitable, and beneficial for both people and the environment.

-Last modified 21/02/21
+Last modified 07/06/22